elementor/elementor/readme.txt

 == Changelog ==

+= 2.9.8 - 2020-04-21 =
+* Tweak: Added `.webp` file extension support to Elementor Lightbox
+* Fix: Added missing font-family for `elementor-button` class to avoid system font ([#11166](https://github.com/elementor/elementor/issues/11166))
+* Fix: Site Part without any content has no height and not accessible in some cases
+* Fix: PHP notice in Connect module
+* Fix: Navigator resize action is not available in edge cases
+* Fix: SVG sanitizer `href` attribute for better security
+* Fix: Hardened user role that is allowed to upload unfiltered files for better security

 = 2.9.7 - 2020-03-25 =
 * Tweak: Added compatibility with WordPress v5.4 ([#10745](https://github.com/elementor/elementor/issues/10745))
 * Tweak: Show Typography section to everyone in Section, Column and Inner Section elements ([#10592](https://github.com/elementor/elementor/issues/10592))